SkinnySk8ter/Homework-1/README.md

 5.It looks like the files are all out in the open but I assure you----all css and images documents are located in assests folder. (currently in the process of figuring out how to delete the extra files such as "portfolio")

+*6.The contact page is the example page for the rest of the document!*